mnaoumov/obsidian-fix-require-modules/README.md

 `require()` should be a synchronous function, but all file system operations on mobile can be asynchronous only.

-`dynamicImport()` is an asynchronous function but it still requires a way to read/parse/execute js/ts files and there is no an easy way to do that.
+`requireAsync()` is an asynchronous function but it still requires a way to read/parse/execute js/ts files and there is no an easy way to do that.

 ## Installation